ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-is Cabinet, ibr main­
-taining American rights and American honor against
-their arrogance and insolence, with a spirit and in
-language which they dare not use.
-They under­
-stand perfectly that the “Union” will go further in
-tfieir behalf than any Minister whom they could
-send ; and they are, therefore, rp.iito willing that
-their missions should remain vacant, so long as the
-Washington “Union” remains at the Capitol to ad­
-vocate their claims, fight their battles against its
-own country, and do whatever fidelity to them and
-hatred to the American Government may seem to
-exact.—JYew York Courier.

 Printers and Printing.—J. T. Buckingham,
 Rs«|.,in his series of reminiscences in course of pub­
 lication in the Boston Courier, speaks of the im­